IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 This website catalogues all the available nodes: http://flows.nodered.org/

-Let’s look at installing the OpenWhisk nodes into Node-RED:
+Let's look at installing the OpenWhisk nodes into Node-RED:
 If you type `openwhisk` into the search box, we see there are two entities that can be installed.

 We want to install the result named `node-red-node-openwhisk`, which contains the officially supported OpenWhisk nodes for Node-RED:

 So, if you go back into the Node-RED editor and click the menu icon in the top-right of the screen, it presents a menu including the `Manage palette` item.

 Selecting this option will bring up the node installation dialoge in the left-hand panel.
 This panel shows you the list of installed nodes and also allows you to install extra nodes.
-We’re going to use this to install the OpenWhisk nodes.
+We're going to use this to install the OpenWhisk nodes.

 Select the `Install` tab and type in `node-red-node-openwhisk`.
 Click the `install` button.